-On top of the replacement of cremators at Diamond Hill in 2006, we are planning for the reprovisioning of cremators at Wo Hop Shek Crematorium which will also help minimise environmental nuisances.
-We are aslo planning for reprovisioning of cremator at Cape Collinson Crematorium and will adopt technologies that will increase cremation efficiency and minimize impact on the environment.
+On top of the replacement of cremators at Diamond Hill Crematorium, we are planning for the provision of 7 coffin/skeletal cremators at the Wo Hop Shek Crematorium and reprovisioning of 9 cremators at Cape Collinson Crematorium.
+We will adopt technologies that will increase cremation efficiency and minimize impact on the environment.